 - Light Table Accessories: there are so many awesome light table accessories which our kids love.
 Their favorite accessory is magnetic tiles (we have a Magna-Tiles setand a PicassoTiles setwhich they adore).
 These rainbow blocks are a close second and get hours and hours of play on and off the light table.
 I also love the learning opportunities translucent alaphabet set offers and these paddles are great for exploring color mixing.

 Light tables are incredibly fun for young kids and are an excellent tool for sensory play.
 They are inviting and engaging and help kids to understand light, color mixing, shapes and sorting.
 We explored three options before deciding on our DIY light table:

-- Light table: a stand alone light table like this.
+- Light table: a stand alone light table a Magna-Tiles set.
 It can be an expensive purchase and you need to have the space for a dedicated light table.

 - Light panel: a light panel is a light weight light and slim panel which sits atop a table like this one or a box type panel like this.
 Light panels are compact and are a great alternative to a full sized light table.
 They can be expensive but a great option if you want a separate panel and prefer not to DIY.

 - DIY light table: a DIY light table is fantastic if you already have a table you can repurpose.
 It saves space and usally works out much less expensive – we decided to go with a DIY light table and used the money we saved to invest in some open ended light table accessories for the playroom!